 An Experienced Lawyer Will Have Access to Leading Expert Witnesses

 You can look through expert witness agencies to find a witness who will testify for you.
 You might not choose the right expert, however.
 And choosing the right expert witness could make the difference between the success or failure of your claim.
 Experienced personal injury lawyers in Clearwater are well-acquainted with expert witnesses they have worked with many times before.
-Let a lawyer help you find the expert witness that best serves your personal injury case.
+Let Roman Austin Personal Injury Lawyers help you find the expert witness that best serves your personal injury case.
+Contact us to schedule a free consultation at (727) 787-2500.